My Goodness Kitchen

 Can I use other greens instead of baby spinach?

-You could swap spinach for kale, Swish chard leaves, Romaine lettuce or even beetroot leaves.
+You could swap spinach for kale, Swiss chard leaves, Romaine lettuce or even beetroot leaves.
 It's worth noting, they will affect the taste and texture of the smoothie.
 Whichever leafy green you choose, make sure to give it a good wash.

 Is it OK to drink a green smoothie everyday?

-However, if you notice any tummy issues after drinking any smoothie, including this green one, take a break.
+However, if you notice any digestive issues after drinking any smoothie, including this green one, take a break.
 Like with any food reactions, take note of the ingredients and explore whether you have reactions every time you consume them.

 Can I add protein powder to this smoothie?